liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-entitle.md

--  This experience `entitle`d me to be regarded as a sort of real-estate broker by my friends —— walden
+-  This experience `entitled` me to be regarded as a sort of real-estate broker by my friends —— walden